-No, now it’s like we’re being told that if you don’t go out and buy fancy jewelry or even a car that you really don’t care as much as you could f you did those things.
+No, now it’s like we’re being told that if you don’t go out and buy fancy jewelry or even an expensive car you really don’t care as much as you could f you did those things.

-While I’m a big fan of doing things “just because”, wouldn’t this grand gesture day be better suited happening on a day that actually means something like the day you first met, or commemorating the first date rather than a day that really has no meaning and when everyone else is doing something similar?
+While I’m a big fan of doing things “just because”, wouldn’t this grand gesture day be better suited to happening on a day that actually means something?

 I’m for genuine romance.

-The kind that comes from the heart, not from marketers.
+The kind of romance that comes from the heart, not from marketers.

 The kind of genuine romance that leaves someone at a loss for words.